Our Mission: To educate and promote an informed and engaged public that supports climate action locally, regionally, nationally, and globally.

 Empowering Capable Climate Communicators

-Our first ECCC was done by Dr. Wanless, who was one of CLEO’s first board members, at the University of Miami.
-It was a two day event.
-The first day was dedicated to science with Dr. Wanless, and the second day was focused on how to become a climate speaker with Caroline.
+Our first ECCC was initiated by Dr. Wanless, who was one of CLEO’s first board members, at the University of Miami.
+It was initially a 4 day event dedicated to science with Dr. Wanless, and the power of becoming a climate speaker with Caroline.

 CLEO’s Community Partners